Video finally emerges as Davido and Chioma leave US hospital with their twins

 Chioma beamed with smiles as she held on to her bundles of joy while Davido danced happily beside her.

-The babies were collected by two people who proceeded to strap them onto the car, and Davido pushed Chioma in her wheelchair towards the car.
+The babies were collected by two people who proceeded to strap them inside the car while Davido pushed Chioma in her wheelchair.

 Watch the video below: